dillon-shearer/VariantReportApp/README.md

 - **Ethnicity Handling:** Transformation logic includes handling ethnicities from provided metadata.
 - **ClinVar and InterVar:** Variants are filtered based on ClinVar and InterVar significance scores.
 - **In Silico Predictions:** The application evaluates damaging variant scores from in silico tools.
+- **C9orf72 and ATXN2 Filters:** Special filtering for C9orf72 and ATXN2 expansion samples.

 ## UI Overview